-Regardless of the dates’ authenticity, from a pro-life perspective the more important fact is that early in Christian history the dates of Christ’s conception and birth were set correctly relative to each other to symbolize the time of gestation--separated by what we commonly recognize as a pregnancy-length interval (see Was Christ Really Conceived on March 25? in the home page Q&A).
+Regardless of the dates’ authenticity, from a pro-life perspective the more important fact is that in the first few centuries of Christian history the dates of Christ’s conception and birth were set precisely nine-months apart to symbolize the time of gestation, and that the feast was widely celebrated in early Christendom (For more see Was Christ Really Conceived on March 25? in the home page Q&A).
 Recognition of the day as a major feast probably dates back as far as the 5th century around the time of the council of Ephesus (c.
 431).
 By the mid to late 600’s the tenth Synod of Toledo and Trullan Synod speak of the feast as universally celebrated in the Church.

 The day has had various names throughout its history.
 Today we most often see Feast of the Annunciation of the Blessed Virgin Mary, or the ancient title Annunciation of the Lord, which Pope Paul VI noted in a February 2nd 1974 document had been “deliberately restored.”
 The current "Annunciation" title gives a chronological perspective, bringing to mind the angel opening the scene in which Mary assents and the Incarnation takes place unseen in her womb.
 But even today other names are sometimes used to emphasize the wonder and import of that hidden reality.
 For example, a pro-life Apostolic Blessing of Pope John Paul II given on March 25, 2003 identified it as the “Solemnity of the Incarnation of The Divine Word.”
 Earlier Latin names included: Festum Incarnationis, Conceptio Christi, Initium Redemptionis, Annuntiatio Christi, and Annuntiatio Dominica.
 In Britain it had also been called "Lady Day" and "Our Lady's Day" in reference to Mary.
 The varied titles highlight different aspects of the feast and add richness to its history, but also challenge us to focus on the central aspect that can be most easily overlooked--the Incarnation at Christ's conception--the moment the Word was made Flesh--God becoming man.